Christianshavn (DAC ship)

 Christianshavn was an East Indiaman of the Danish Asiatic Company, which she served from 1800 until 1834.
-The poet Poul Martin Møller served as a ship chaplin on board the ship on an expedition to Canton and Manilla in 1819–20.
+The poet Poul Martin Møller served as ship's chaplain on board the ship on an expedition to Canton and Manilla in 1819–20.
 She was renamed Frederik VI (Frederik den Siette) after undergoing a complete overhaul at the Royal Dockyard in Copenhagen in 1828.
 She completed the Danish Asiatic Company's last expedition to China in 1834–34.

 Origins

-The ship was a British frigate taken as a prize taken by the French Navy at Ile de France in 1798.
+The ship was a British ship captured by the French Navy near the colony of Isle de France in 1798.
 She was first acquired by Selbye & Terboch and then in 1800 sold to the Danish Asiatic Company in 1800 and subsequently renamed Christianshavn.
 She was renamed Frederik VI circa 1828.